Machine learning with neural networks: Mean-field theory

-Figure \figref{C3S3Tanh} illustrates how $\avg{ S_1}$ depends upon $b_1$.
-For weak noise levels (large $\beta$), the threshold $b_1$ acts as a bias.
-When $b_1$ is negative then $\avg{S_1} \approx -1$, while $\avg{ S_1} \approx 1$ when $b_1$ is positive.
-So the state $S_1$ reflects the bias most of the time.
-When however the noise is large (small $\beta$), then $\avg{ S_1} \approx 0$.
-In this case the state variable $S_{1}$ is essentially unaffected by the bias, $S_1$ is equally likely to be negative as positive so that its average evaluates to zero.

-How can we generalise this calculation to a Hopfield model with many neurons?
-It can be done approximately at least, in the limit of large values of $N$.
+The order parameter is defined as an average over the stochastic dynamics of the network in its steady state (Figure \figref{C3S1OrderParam}).
+It is a challenging task to compute this average because all neurons interact with each other in a nonlinear fashion.
 Consider neuron number $i$.
-The fate of $S_{i}$ is determined by $b_{i}$.
-But $b_{i}$ in turn depends on all $S_{j}$ in the network:
+The fate of $s_{i}$ is determined by its local field $b_{i}$, through Equation \eqnref{C3S2StochasticRule}.
+The difficulty is that the local field in turn depends on the states $s_{j}$ of all other neurons in the network:\footnote{We set the thresholds to zero, as assumed in Hebb's rule (\ref{eq:HRw0}).}

-This makes the problem challenging.
-But when $N$ is large we may assume that $b_i(t)$ remains essentially constant in the steady state , independent of $t$.
-The argument is that fluctuations of $S_j(t)$ average out when summing over $j$, at least when $N$ is large.
-In this case $b_i(t)$ is approximately given by its time average:
+When $N$ is large, we may assume that $b_i(t)$ remains essentially constant in the steady state , independent of $t$, because fluctuations of $s_j(t)$ average out when summing over $j$:

+Since $b_i(t)$ is given by a sum over many random numbers, we appeal to the central-limit theorem and argue that the fluctuations of $b_i(t)$ are of order $N^{-1/2}$.
+Since $\langle b_i(t) \rangle \sim {1}$, we ignore the fluctuations in the limit of large $N$ and write

-Here the average local field $\avg{b_{i}}$ is called the {\em mean field} , and theories that neglect the small corrections in Equation (\ref{eq:mfa0}) are called {\em mean-field theories} .
-Let us assume that the fluctuations in Equation (\ref{eq:mfa0}) are negligible.
-Then the local field for neuron $i$ is approximately constant
+using Hebb's rule (\ref{eq:HRw0}) for given patterns $\ve x^{(\mu)}$.
+The time-averaged local field $\avg{b_{i}}$ is called the {\em mean field} .
+Theories that neglect the fluctuations in Equation (\ref{eq:mfa0}) are called {\em mean-field theories} .
+They require a self-consistent solution, because the average $\avg{ s_{j}}$ on the r.h.s. of Equation (\ref{eq:mfa}) depends on the mean field.
+Using the stochastic update rule \eqnref{C3S2StochasticRule} we find:

-so that the problem of evaluating the average of $S_i(t)$ reduces to the case discussed above, $N=1$.
-From Equations \eqnref{C2S2HebbsRule} and \eqnref{C3S4Output} one deduces that

-These mean-field equations are a set of $N$ non-linear equations for $\avg{S_i}$, for given fixed patterns $\xi_i^{(\mu)}$.
-The aim is to solve these equations to determine the time averages $\avg{S_i}$, and then the order parameters from